petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 1. Select the gallery you want to use from the list.
 1. On the page for your gallery, select **Add** from the top of the page and then select **VM application definition** from the drop-down.
 The **Create a VM application definition** page opens.
 1. In the **Basics** tab, enter a name for your application and choose whether the application is for VMs running Linux or Windows.
-1. Select the **Publishing options** tab if you want to specify any of the following optional settings for your VM application definition:
+1. Select the **Publishing options** tab if you want to specify any of the following optional settings for your VM Application definition:
-    - A description of the VM application definition.
+    - A description of the VM Application definition.
     - End of life date
-    - Link to a End User Licence Agreement (EULA)
+    - Link to an End User License Agreement (EULA)
     - URI of a privacy statement
     - URI for release notes
 1. When you're done, select **Review + create**.